I posted a contest in my herbal medicine group Megan’s Herbal Apothecary the other day- who could identify this native Wisconsin fruit?

 It took quite a few guesses before someone found it online.
 This is the delicious, elusive, & highly sought-after Mayapple (Podophyllum), also known as Wild Mandrake.
 I have been searching for this fruit you see here for TWO years, and I had been tracking this particular plant since spring.

 So what’s the hype?
-Well for starters, it’s difficult to find.
-The plants are few and far between, and each plant only bears one fruit.
+Well for starters, it’s difficult to find- each plant only bears one fruit.
 The fruits are generally only ripe from the last couple weeks of August to the first week of September.

 Wait… do you see what I see??